Italy reports 31 coronavirus deaths on Saturday, 6,764 new cases | Health

 Italy reports 31 coronavirus deaths on Saturday, 6,764 new cases

+Italy reported 31 coronavirus-related deaths on Saturday compared with 51 the day before, the health ministry said.
+The number of patients in hospital with COVID-19 - not including those in intensive care - stood at 3,173 on Saturday, up from 3,124 a day earlier.
+There were 23 new admissions to intensive care units, down from 37 on Friday.

-Italy reported 31 coronavirus-related deaths on Saturday against 51 the day before, the health ministry said.
+Italy reported 31 coronavirus-related deaths on Saturday compared with 51 the day before, the health ministry said.
 It reported 6,764 new infections, the exact same figure as the previous day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)